Brian Jordan Alvarez: Allegations of sexual assault

 While a student at the University of Southern California, Alvarez allegedly stalked a female friend's boyfriend who later filed a no-contact order against him.
 Another student alleged that Alvarez groped him without consent, saying, "It got to the point where I was so uncomfortable I didn't want to be in the same room with him".

 In August 2024, Alvarez's The Gay and Wondrous Life of Caleb Gallo co-star Jon Ebeling, who played Billy in the series, posted an Instagram Story alluding to having been sexually assaulted by Alvarez, comparing his experiences working with him to the plot of the Netflix series Baby Reindeer.
-The following month, the day before English Teacher's premiere, Ebeling filed a sexual assault report against Alvarez with the Los Angeles Police Department for the 2016 incident, which Vulture covered in a December 2024 story.
+The following month, the day before English Teachers premiere, Ebeling filed a sexual assault report against Alvarez with the Los Angeles Police Department for the 2016 incident, which Vulture covered in a December 2024 story.
 Ebeling alleged that Alvarez sexually assaulted Ebeling by performing nonconsensual oral sex on him during the shooting of a 2016 episode.
 Alvarez denied the story through a spokesperson alleging that "all interactions with Ebeling were always entirely consensual" and that he believed the 2016 incident to be consensual because of their prior sexual history.